 I’m not an intellectual, so I doubt that I’ll be posting erudite analysis of arcane religious dogma.
 I believe I’ll be mainly commenting, in a general way, about matters that strike my fancy, or that irritate me, or that otherwise cry out for Joe Schmoe’s reaction.
 Sam Harris and Richard Dawkins and Christopher Hitchens speak and write far better than I, and with far more style, that I wouldn’t even think about trying to copy them, or step in their turf.
 This blog is more for me, to test my thinking on relatively simple matters.
 The best way to test it is to hold it up to scrutiny.
 I think that’s the best service a blog can provide me.
 Other blogs have helped me in the process, but there’s nothing like trying to put one’s own thoughts on paper (or in this case, in cyberspace) to clarifying one’s thinking.

-5 Responses to “About this Blog”
+5 thoughts on “About this Blog

-America is on the cusp of a critical change from religious zealotry to honest reason, and I simply wish to thank you for your enlightened role in facilitating that change.
+1. America is on the cusp of a critical change from religious zealotry to honest reason, and I simply wish to thank you for your enlightened role in facilitating that change.

-I am (k)new to the world of the atheosphere (not believing in a round god?) er . . . atheist blogging.
+2. I am (k)new to the world of the atheosphere (not believing in a round god?) er . . . atheist blogging.
 I discovered your site through Atheist Revolution (not a shameless plug, though I did get to do a guest post there).
 In the short time I have been frequenting such enlightened fare, I have switched from agnostic (with a touch of atheism) to atheist (with a touch of agnosticism) (though some call me just ‘touched’).

 Anyway, don’t knock your (supposed) lack of indepth knowledge.
 I have found more useful information, ideas, and philosophical huh?!?! on sites such as yours than I have found in “higher” forms of publication.
 In other words, little old me (history major, interpreter, dad, husband, etc.) can actually understand the posts.
 And the brilliant (usually) posts by your readers are almost as educational.